What is an EIA?

-As a result, EIAs can be used to assess the impact of the policies, which guide our work, our procedures and our day-to-day working practices.
+As a result, EIAs can be used to assess the impact of the policies, which guide our work, procedures and day-to-day working practices.

-EIAS can also tell us whether these things are likely to have a positive or negative impact on the diverse communities, which we serve in Cleveland, and for on our workforce.
+EIAS can also tell us whether these things are likely to have a positive or negative impact on the diverse communities, which we serve in Cleveland, as well as for our workforce.

 Why have an EIA?

 They help us meet our people’s and communities’ needs, as outlined by the following quote:

 “An organisation that is able to provide services to meet the diverse needs of its users should find that it carries out its core business more efficiently.

 “A workforce that has a supportive working environment is more productive.
 Many organisations have also found it beneficial to draw on a broader range of talent and to better represent the community that they serve.

 “It should also result in better informed decision-making and policy development.
 Overall, it can lead to services that are more appropriate to the user, and services that are more effective and cost-effective.
 This can lead to increased satisfaction with public services.”